 Paul Harris: Alcohol approximately 32 years, drugs, approximately 15 years

 Ovus Medical: What was it that made you want to keep taking the drugs/alcohol?

-Paul Harris: I’ve always been a sociable person, and it was just the normal to be drinking, it was like you couldn’t have fun without drink or drugs or it wasn’t normal not to be taking either of these, and the buzz you got felt amazing at the time…..but how wrong it all was
+Paul Harris: I’ve always a sociable person, and it was just the normal to be drinking.
+It was like you couldn’t have fun without drink or drugs or it wasn’t normal not to be taking either of these.
+Buzz you got felt amazing at the time…..but how wrong it all was